 Caroleen is a tiny town located in the state of North Carolina.
 With a population of 560 people and just one neighborhood, Caroleen is the 472nd largest community in North Carolina.

-Caroleen is a blue-collar town, with 46.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Caroleen is generally considered to be a blue-collar town.
+46.45% of the Caroleen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Caroleen is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Caroleen who work in office and administrative support (45.90%), art, media, and design (7.65%), and sales jobs (0.00%).

 Of important note, Caroleen is also a town of artists.
 Caroleen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Caroleen’s character.

-Being a small town, Caroleen does not have a public transit system used by locals to get to and from work.
+Caroleen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Caroleen in 2022 was $29,038, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,152 for a family of four.
 However, Caroleen contains both very wealthy and poor people as well.